OpenBMB/UltraLink/README.md

 ***Step 3:***

 1. Locate the Monitor.py file within the Multi-Round Dialogue Dataset Generator's directory.
-1. Open a command line interface (CLI) and navigate to the directory containing Monitor.py.
+2. Open a terminal and navigate to the directory containing Monitor.py.
-1. Execute the script by running:
+3. Execute the script by running:

 ```shell
 python Monitor.py